-Final verified results are provided annually each fall as part of the evaluation, measurement and verification (EM&V) process.
-The EM&V process assesses the resource savings, cost-effectiveness and market impacts of each program, and reports are available on the IESO website.
+Final verified results are provided annually each fall as part of the EM&V. The EM&V process assesses the resource savings, cost-effectiveness and market impacts of each program, and reports are available on the IESO website.

-3. 2019-2020 Interim Framework Performance
+2.6 2019-2020 IF Performance

 In recognition that COVID-19 began to cause disruptions in supply chains and labour shortages in March 2020, which resulted in delays to the anticipated completion dates of many energy-efficiency projects, project completion dates for certain energy-efficiency programs were extended beyond 2020.
-Therefore, the IESO continued to administer the Interim Framework in 2021 and worked with participants to realize incremental in-service project savings.
+Therefore, the IESO continued to administer the IF in 2021 and worked with participants to realize incremental in-service project savings.
 The data below represents customer participation and net-verified actual costs and in-service project savings at the end of 2021.